RadioNoiseE/digestif/README.txt

 | doas install bin/digestif.texlua /usr/local/bin/digestif
 `--------

-Optionally, you can remove the tags file under data directory which is for macro packages not available in aplTeX.
+Optionally, you can remove the tags files under data directory which is for macro packages not available in aplTeX.
+Only `plain.tags', `primitives.tags', `teximpatient.tags' and `texinfo.tags' are needed.

+You can use the provided `scripts/extract-apltex.lua' to generate tags files for macro packages in your texmf.
+After generating, make sure they are bundled in the zip archive and placed properly.